EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 b.
 Yes, because the investigation is intended to harass prospective jurors and members of their family.

 c.
-No, if the matters inquired into might be relevant to a prospective juror’s qualifications to serve in the case.
+No, if the matters inquired into might be relevant to a prospective juror's qualifications to serve in the case.

 d.
 No, because no prospective juror was directly contacted

 ### Question 32

 Attorney is a long-time member of the state legislature and serves on the legislative budget committee that funds the local trial courts in the state.
 Attorney also maintains a part-time law practice as permitted in the state.
-Able, an influential businessperson, who regularly makes significant contributions to Attorney’s political campaigns, asked Attorney to help Able’s uncle, Baker, who was involved in a bitter divorce.
-Attorney called the trial judge sitting on Baker’s case, a personal friend of Attorney.
+Able, an influential businessperson, who regularly makes significant contributions to Attorney's political campaigns, asked Attorney to help Able's uncle, Baker, who was involved in a bitter divorce.
+Attorney called the trial judge sitting on Baker's case, a personal friend of Attorney.
 In discussing some upcoming votes for the budget committee with the judge, Attorney mentioned that Baker was the type of solid citizen and influential person who could help garner support for the budget and thus ensure the economic health of the judiciary system.

 Is Attorney subject to discipline?

 a.
-Yes, if the trial judge ruled in Baker’s favor.
+Yes, if the trial judge ruled in Baker's favor.

 b.
 Yes, because Attorney used her public position to attempt to influence a tribunal in a pending matter.

 c.
-No, if Attorney called the trial judge in her capacity as a legislator and not as Baker’s attorney.
+No, if Attorney called the trial judge in her capacity as a legislator and not as Baker's attorney.

 d.
 No, because members of the state legislature are permitted by law to engage in part-time legal practice.

 ### Question 33

 Lawyer represents A in the civil case of A v.
 B. The jury finds in favor of B. The judge then releases the jury.
 Two weeks later, Lawyer sees one of the jurors at a cocktail party.
-Lawyer asks the juror: “I hate to bother you, but I’d like to ask you why the jury ruled as it did.
-I’m hoping to learn for future trials."
+Lawyer asks the juror: “I hate to bother you, but I'd like to ask you why the jury ruled as it did.
+I'm hoping to learn for future trials."

 Is Lawyer subject to discipline?

 ### Question 34

 Attorney represents Client, a well-known contractor, before Agency, a state administrative agency.
-Agency has ordered Client to show cause why Client’s license as a contractor should not be revoked for violation of agency regulations.
+Agency has ordered Client to show cause why Client's license as a contractor should not be revoked for violation of agency regulations.
 Attorney gives a newspaper interview prior to the administrative hearing.

 Which of these statements (if true) would be proper?

 a.
-“Client denied the charge made by Agency that Client engaged in conduct constituting grounds for revocation of Client’s license as a contractor."
+“Client denied the charge made by Agency that Client engaged in conduct constituting grounds for revocation of Client's license as a contractor."

 b.
-“The next step in the administrative process is the administrative hearing; if Agency is successful, we will appeal, and Agency still cannot revoke Client’s license until a court affirms the finding for Agency."
+“The next step in the administrative process is the administrative hearing; if Agency is successful, we will appeal, and Agency still cannot revoke Client's license until a court affirms the finding for Agency."

 c.
 “Client needs witnesses who are aware of the incidents that are the subject of the hearing."